 The foreign-earned income exclusion

 The foreign-earned income exclusion is also a tricky area.
-Many US tax filers overseas are under the mistaken impression that, because their income is being taxed by a foreign country or their salary is below the $103,900 foreign-earned income exclusion, there is no need to file their returns.
+Many US tax filers overseas are under the mistaken impression that, because their income is being taxed by a foreign country or their salary is below the US$103,900 foreign-earned income exclusion, there is no need to file their returns.
 This is incorrect.

 To exclude foreign income, one must file first and then meet the requirements for the exclusion.